Was Sawney Bean Real or a Legend?

 Living incestuously, the Bean family grew to a total of six and forty.
 Over a twenty-five years period, one thousand people lost their lives to the family.
 The Beans would cast the unwanted limbs of their victims in the sea to be washed up on the local beaches.

 Unfortunately, the authorities of the time had few crime investigation skills available to them.
 In a time when people still believed in witches and vampires, many innocent people stood accused of Sawney’s crimes and lost their lives.
 As travelers were traced back to the inns in which they took shelter, local innkeepers were often charged with the crimes.
-Needless to say, travelers began to shun the area.
+Naturally, travelers began to shun the area.

 As they grew in number, the Beans began to take on larger groups of travelers.
 With their cave being so designed as to hide their presence in the area, they were able to attack and then retreat to cave, which went almost a mile into the cliffs.
 In addition the tide filled the opening so people never looked for them there.